hashicorp/design-system/packages/components/NEW-COMPONENT-CHECKLIST.md

     - provide a variety (basic to complex) of screenshots to recreate based on real world examples from the audit
 - [ ] ask ambassadors to test the component
   - depending on the complexity, we usually give them 3-4 days to complete the testing
-- if iterations are needed, work through the process until approved (don't forget to branch!)
+- [ ] if iterations are needed, work through the process until approved (don't forget to branch!)

 ### Documentation
 - [ ] while the component is being tested, write the documentation
+  - artifacts should include:
+    - design guidelines
+    - specifications
-  - artifacts include: design guidelines, specifications, relevant a11y details
+    - relevant accessibility details

 ### Release in Figma
 Once ambassadors have tested the component and iterations are approved, prepare for a final release of the component.

-- [ ] add a changelog entry to the [changelog page](https://www.figma.com/file/noyY6dUMDYjmySpHcMjhkN/HDS-Product---Components?type=design&node-id=6790-10926&mode=design)
+- [ ] add a changelog entry to [CHANGELOG-FIGMA-COMPONENTS.md]([https://www.figma.com/file/noyY6dUMDYjmySpHcMjhkN/HDS-Product---Components?type=design&node-id=6790-10926&mode=design](https://github.com/hashicorp/design-system/blob/main/packages/components/CHANGELOG-FIGMA-COMPONENTS.md))
 - [ ] if changes were made, publish the component
 - [ ] once the code has been released, communicate the release in the slack channel [#team-design-systems](https://hashicorp.slack.com/archives/C7KTUHNUS)